 The Israeli Army has thwarted a new settlement by Jewish Nationalists in occupied Arab land on the West Bank.

-The Israeli Army has thwarted a new settlement by Jewish Nationalists in occupied Arab land on the West Bank.
+Background: The Israeli Army has thwarted a new settlement by Jewish Nationalists in occupied Arab land on the West Bank.
 It demonstrated the Israeli Government's determination to avoid any provocation which might jeopardise a resumption of peace talks with Egypt.

 SYNOPSIS: The attempt was made by one hundred or so settlers belonging to the fanatical Gush Emunim or 'faithful followers'.
 The intending settlers were mostly immigrants from the Soviet Union.
 They said they were exercising a divine right to live anywhere in the Promised Land of the Bible.